 Tutorials

-your first simulation
+- Run your first project

 This tutorial shows how to run your first example in order to check your installation

-Suppose that you install GranOO in a somewhere directory.
-Now, go to the example directory.
+Suppose that you install GranOO in a somewhere

 :prompt: cd somewhere/granoo/tags/3.0/Example/